ned14/status-code/Readme.md

   // Completely optional definition of mixin for the status code synthesised from `Enum`.
   // It can be omitted.
-  template <class Base> struct mixin : Base
+  template &lt;class Base&gt; struct mixin : Base
   {
     using Base::Base;